 “CWES Target Population”: means Children up to the age of 18 years under the supervision of the Agency or Juvenile Court Services who need temporary care and who can be lawfully placed in Emergency Juvenile Shelter Care pursuant to conditions described in Iowa Code section 232.21.
 The Target Population also includes Law Enforcement referrals.
 These are Children who these entities would otherwise refer for shelter care Placement if appropriate alternative services were not available and Children who may require shelter Placement.

-“FGCS Target Population”: means Foster Care eligible Iowa Children who are considered unable to live in a Family situation due to social, emotional, or physical disabilities, but are able to interact in a community environment with varying degrees of supervision.
+“FGCS Target Population”: means Foster Care eligible Iowa Children who are considered unable to live in a Family situation due to social or emotional needs, but are able to interact in a community environment with varying degrees of supervision.
 Children are adjudicated either as having committed a Delinquent act or as a CINA.
 This State-licensed Out-of-Home care is provided in licensed facilities 24 hours a day and seven days per week offering room, board, and age appropriate and transitional child welfare services.

 “SAL Target Population”: means Foster Care eligible Iowa Children aged 16 ½-18, or in some cases through age 19, who are able to live in a more independent setting with less supervision than that provided by a foster family or Foster Group Care setting, with services and supports aimed at preparing the Child for Self-Sufficiency and living in the community.